List of Yu-Gi-Oh! characters: Mokuba Kaiba

 Mokuba Kaiba (海馬 モクバ, Kaiba Mokuba) is Seto Kaiba's younger brother, who is an expert at Capsule Monster Chess (カプセルモンスターチェス, Kapuseru Monsutā Chesu).
 In the manga, Mokuba is characterized as a spoiled brat who often tries to trick Yugi to get back at him for defeating Kaiba.
 He tries to defeat Yugi before Kaiba can, threatening to cut off Yugi's fingers if he wins, and poisons Jonouchi before challenging him and Yugi to a Russian Roulette Dinner of Death (死の料理・ロシアンルーレット, Shi no Ryōri Roshian Rūretto).
 In the Duel Monsters anime, Mokuba is devoted to Kaiba and less violent, as he is not committed to avenging Seto's defeat and befriends Yugi's group after Yugi's friends rescue him.

 Miho Nosaka

 Miho Nosaka (anime) / Melody (video game) (野坂 ミホ, Nosaka Miho) is a one-shot minor character in the manga who appears as a major character in the Toei anime.
-In the Toei anime, she is Yugi and Anzu's friend and is cheerful, kind, and loves her friends and all things cute; though she has crushes on many male cast members throughout the series, despite his love for her, she is not interested in Honda except as a friend.
+In the manga, she is a classmate of Yugi and his friends, and Domino City High's student librarian.
+Honda has a crush on her and attempts to pass a love note to her in the form of a jigsaw puzzle.
+When Ms. Chono intercepts the note, Dark Yugi foils her attempts to embarrass Honda.
+When Honda asks Miho directly, she turns him down; despite this, Honda befriends with Yugi and joins the group.
+In the Toei anime, Miho, who identifies herself in the third-person, is Yugi and Anzu's friend and is cheerful, kind, and loves her friends and all things cute; though she has crushes on many male cast members throughout the series, despite his love for her, she is not interested in Honda except as a friend.
 Though stubborn and manipulative, she will not hesitate to protect her friends, like when Warashibe poisons Anzu, Honda, and Jonouchi and when she resolves to fight for Honda's sake after believing him to have died.
-After learning that he is alive, she teams up with Jonouchi to fight against Ryuichi and Aileen, who are keeping Honda and Sugoroku captive.
+After learning that he is alive, she teams up with Jonouchi to fight against Ryuichi Fuwa and Aileen Rao, both of whom are keeping Honda and Sugoroku captive under Kaiba's orders.

+Miho is not present in the Duel Monsters anime.
+However in the spin-off/sequel Yu-Gi-Oh!
+GX, her name is listed as one of Trueman's victims that were taken to the World of Darkness until they were freed by Jaden Yuki.